joyoyoyoyoyo/scala-algs/src/main/scala/hackerrank/contests/weekofcode35/LuckyPurchase.md

 __Input Format__

-The first line contains an integer , denoting the number of laptops.
+The first line contains an integer n, denoting the number of laptops.
-The next  lines contains one string (name of company laptop) and an integer describing the value of each laptop.
+The next n lines contains one string (name of company laptop) and an integer describing the value of each laptop.

 __Constraints__
 * 1 <= n <= 10^5